-You must consider three things when determining if you need to file a tax return: your age, your filing status and your income.
+You must consider three factors when determining whether you need to file a tax return: your age, your filing status and your income.
 Once you reach a certain income level, the law usually requires you to file taxes.
 The amounts are adjusted annually for inflation.

 |Filing status||Younger than 65||65 or older|

 |Head of household||$13,400||$14,950|

 If you got health care coverage as required by the Affordable Care Act, also known as ACA or Obamacare, you might need to file a return.